Information BPS Collects

 This is a formal Tailgate Services Agreement (“Agreement”) between Blockparty Inc. (“Blockparty”) and the Customer.
 The terms and conditions of the Agreement are stated below and supersede any prior terms and conditions.

-Enforceability: The above quote is an estimate and does not constitute an engagement of services until executed by both parties.
+Enforceability: Any relevant quote is an estimate and does not constitute an engagement of services until executed by both parties.
 Moreover, any changes requested by Customer must be in writing and agreed to by Blockparty before they are enforceable.
 Additional changes will be invoiced at the rate agreed to by customer and Blockparty and payment for such changes shall be due upon completion of the Services.

 Event Services: Blockparty will provide pop-up hospitality services for the Customer’s event.
 Blockparty shall perform its obligations under this agreement in a workman like manner and in good faith and with fair dealings.
 Blockparty shall devote such time and effort in performance of its duties as may reasonably be requested by the Customer.

-Compensation: 100% of payment is due upon execution and must be paid two (2) days prior to event.
-(Unless otherwise noted on tailgate services agreement)
+Compensation: 100% of payment is due upon execution and must be paid at least two (2) days prior to event.

 Weather policy.
 If the game the Customer tailgate is associated with is not canceled due to weather, Blockparty will provide the Services described herein regardless of the weather conditions.
 In the event the game is canceled due to weather, Blockparty shall provide Customer a credit in the amount of 50% of the Payment for use at some point during the remainder of the same season as the canceled game.